meritlabs/merit/doc/build-unix.md

 WantedBy=multi-user.target
 ```

-2. Relaod systemctl so it finds your new service
+2. Reload systemctl so it finds your new service
 `sudo systemctl daemon-reload`

 3. Start the service and enable it at boot